 We specialise in the sensitive and responsible conservation of important ironwork, and accomplish this with a combination of high levels of craft skill and solid grounding in conservation theory and practice.
-Both partners are accomplished smiths and are two of only seven individuals to have finished the NHIG Bursary in heritage blacksmithing (funded by the Heritage Lottery Fund, Historic Royal Palaces and English Heritage amongst others).
+Both partners are accomplished smiths and are two of only a handful of individuals to have completed the NHIG Bursary in heritage blacksmithing (funded by the Heritage Lottery Fund, Historic Royal Palaces and English Heritage amongst others).

 The partners have worked on the Tijou screens (Hampton Court Palace), South Choir Gates (York Minster), Banqueting House Gates (Whitehall), The House of Lords (Millbank), The Peacehall Gates (Halifax) and cleaning elements of the Staffordshire Hoard (Birmingham Museum).
-Work since the partnership began has included;
+Recent work includes;

 Restoration of 16th Century Church railings